Diamondoids and Diamond Color Centers

-Diamondoids are cage-like hydrocarbon molecules with a C-C frame resembling that of the diamond lattice.
-Essentially molecular-size diamonds, they have exhibited a variety of unique properties such as monochromatic photoemission [1-2] and ultra-strong van der Waals interaction that enables unique chemical bond formation .
+Diamondoids are cage-like hydrocarbon molecules with a C–C frame resembling the diamond lattice — they are essentially molecular-size diamonds.
+They have exhibited a variety of unique properties such as monochromatic photoemission [1-2] and ultra-strong van der Waals interaction that enables unique chemical bond formation .
 Monochromatic photoemission has been used to establish the highest resolution on X-PEEM by coating surface of magnetic domain sample with Self Assembly Monolayers of diamondoids .

-We have the capability to separate, uniquely identify and chemically functionalize a large group of this family of molecules.
-Currently we are interested in several perspectives regarding the physics, chemistry and application of this novel type of diamond materials, including:
+We have the capability to separate, uniquely identify, and chemically functionalize a large group of this family of molecules.
+We have been interested in several perspectives regarding the physics, chemistry, and applications of this novel type of diamond materials, including:

 - diamondoid-modulated self-assembly of low-dimensional nanostructures,

 - the development of diamondoid-enabled stable monochromatic photoemitter as a practical electron source for microscopy and lithographic applications.

 The diamond color center is useful for future quantum and biological technologies.
 The nitrogen-vacancy center in diamond has been demonstrated to be a promising platform for quantum sensing and magnetometry, while negatively charged silicon-, germanium-, lead-, and tin-vacancies have favorable optical properties and robustness to electric field fluctuations.
 This is applicable in realizing future large-scale optical quantum information processing applications.